Scaling Limits of Random Walks, Harmonic Profiles, and Stationary Non-Equilibrium States in Lipschitz Domains: Main results

 \begin{proposition} The mild solution to~\eqref{eq:HeatEquation} belongs to~$\mcC\ttonde{[0,T];\msM^\bd}$.
 If additionally~$u_0=\rho_0\,\mu_\Omega$ with~$\rho_0-h^\bd\in E$, then the mild solution satisfies~$u_t=\rho_t \, \mu_\Omega$ for all~$t\in [0,T]$, and~$\rho_\emparg-h^\bd\in \mcC\ttonde{[0,T];E}\cap \mcC^\infty\ttonde{(0,T); E}\cap \mcC\ttonde{(0,T];\dom{\Delta^{\bd, E}}}$ is the unique solution to the Cauchy problem $ v'(t) = \Delta^{\bd,E} v(t)$ for $t>0$, and $v(0)=\rho_0 - h^\bd$. \end{proposition}

-\begin{remark}[On the generality of Lipschitz domains] The techniques we make use of in this work rely on the Lipschitz property of~$\Omega$ in an essential way, and we expect (a large part of) our results \emph{not} to hold if $\Omega$ is non-Lipschitz.
-In particular, there exist \emph{bounded} non-Lipschitz domains~$\Omega$ so that \begin{enumerate}[$(a)$] \item the essential spectrum of~$\Delta^\Neu_p$ is non-empty,~\cite{HemSecSim91}, and may depend on~$p$,~\cite{kunstmann_lp2002} (for the importance of the $L^p$-spectral properties in applications see, e.g., the introduction to~\cite{JiWeb15}); \item consequently, (the restriction to~$L^2(\Omega)$ of)~$P^{\Neu,p}_t$ may depend on~$p$, and~$P^{\Neu,c}_t$ may be different from the continuous part of~$P^{\Neu}_t$. \end{enumerate} These two properties (emptiness of the essential spectrum and consistency of the $L^2$- and $\cC^\bd$-semigroups) on bounded Lipschitz domains are crucially used, e.g., in the construction and characterization of the space $\mcS^\bd(\Omega)$ of test functions (Prop.~\ref{p:TestF}).
+Let us observe that the techniques we make use of in this work rely on the Lipschitz property of~$\Omega$ in an essential way, and we expect (a large part of) our results \emph{not} to hold if $\Omega$ is non-Lipschitz.
+We refer to \S\ref{sec:generality-Lipschitz} below for more details.